BillTheBest/osProtect/README.markdown

 This is a Ruby on Rails application that offers a modern interface for network security IDS/IPS management and reporting.

-### There is [more information and detailed installation instructions](osProtect/wiki "wiki installation instructions") at the wiki.
+### See the wiki for [more information and detailed installation instructions](osProtect/wiki "wiki installation instructions").